raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     recognized-->[*]
 </div>

-We could assign this to a constant, and then make a constant for every other symbol we might want to use in a recognizer, but this would be tedious.
+We could write a function that returns a recognizer for `0`, and then write another a for every other symbol we might want to use in a recognizer, and then we could assign them all to atomic operators, but this would be tedious.
 Instead, here's a function that makes recognizers that recognize a literal symbol:

 ```javascript
 function literal (symbol) {